zoxpx/pxdocs/content/install-with-other/dcos/application-installs/couchdb.md

 keywords: Portworx, Mesosphere, DCOS, CouchDB
 ---

 DC/OS provides a CouchDB service that makes it easy to deploy and manage CouchDB on Mesosphere DC/OS.
-This guide will help you to install and run the containerized CouchDB service backed by Portworx volumes for [persistent DCOSstorage](https://portworx.com/use-case/persistent-storage-dcos/).
+This guide will help you to install and run the containerized CouchDB service backed by Portworx volumes for [persistent DCOS storage](https://portworx.com/use-case/persistent-storage-dcos/).

 The source code for these services can be found here: [Portworx DCOS-Commons Frameworks](https://github.com/portworx/dcos-commons)

 {{<info>}}
 **Note:**
 This framework is only supported directly by Portworx.
 Please contact support@portworx.com directly for any support issues related with using this framework.
 {{</info>}}

 Please make sure you have installed [Portworx on DCOS](/install-with-other/dcos) before proceeding further.

-### Install {#install}
+### Install

-#### Adding the repository for the service {#adding-the-repository-for-the-service}
+#### Adding the repository for the service

 For this step you will need to login to a node which has the dcos cli installed and is authenticated to your DCOS cluster.